Coinbase brings cryptocurrencies to Wall Street

-- Another factor that could put Coinbase at a disadvantage is its commissions, which the company uses to earn money.

-NEW YORK: The arrival of cryptocurrency exchange Coinbase on Nasdaq is one of the most anticipated events of the year on Wall Street, where enthusiasm for bitcoin is in full swing, despite questions about the sustainability of the market.
+The arrival Wednesday of cryptocurrency exchange Coinbase on Nasdaq is one of the most anticipated events of the year on Wall Street, where enthusiasm for record-breaking bitcoin is in full swing, despite questions about the sustainability of the market.

 Estimates vary depending on the method of calculation, but its capitalization is expected to range from $70 to $100 billion, the largest IPO for a US company since Facebook in 2012.